-- If Dr. Sterling feels he cannot provide the services that you may require through the use of Internet and/or telephone communication, he will clearly let you know, explain why, and refer you to face-to-face assistance with himself or assist you in finding a provider in your geographic area.
+- If Dr. Sterling feels he cannot provide the services that you may require through the use of Internet and/or telephone communication, he will clearly let you know, explain why, and refer you to in-person assistance with himself or assist you in finding a provider in your geographic area.

 - If you are abusive, threatening, harassing, and/or sexually inappropriate in your interactions with Dr. Sterling, he can notify you clearly of his intent to stop services, the reason for stopping the service, and offer you a referral resource.
-Such abuse can consist of boundary violations such as attempting to instant message or Internet chat with Dr. Sterling at times when you do not have an appointment to do so.
-This is considered to be the equivalent of trespassing into an actual treatment room while a doctor is with a client.

 - Dr. Sterling cannot provide services without payment.
 No billing arrangements will be made.